Career Advice

 How to Write a Thank You Email After an Interview (with 4 Examples!)

-In this article, we break down all you need to know about thank you emails.
-We cover:
+So how do you write an effective Thank You Email?
+In this article, we break down all you need to know about thank you emails and how you can use them to your advantage.

 Why Write a Thank You Email (Objective of Thank You Notes)

-It is the easiest way to leave a positive impression on the interviewer after the interview ends.
+The simple answer to why you send a thank you message is that it is the easiest way to leave a positive impression on the interviewer after the interview ends.

 Writing this email is an act of courtesy thanking them for their time, and shows your sincerity in applying for the role.